Nukesor/pueue/README.md

     * Pause/resume tasks, when you need some processing power right NOW!
 - Task groups (multiple queues)
     * Each group can have several tasks running in parallel.
-    * Pause/start tasks by group.
+    * Pause/start tasks by a group.
 - Background process execution
     * The `pueued` daemon runs in the background.
 No need to be logged in.
     * Commands are executed in their respective working directories.